On the morning of February 1, 2020, our beloved brother and friend, Keith Hill Scott, was called home after being critically ill. He was 60 years old.

 Keith’s family wishes to give a very special thank you to the health care team at St Joseph’s Hospital in Tacoma for the superb and compassionate care and concern given to Keith and his family while he was critically ill and especially while he was under palliative care.

-In lieu of a funeral, a celebration of life for Keith will be held Sunday, March 29th from 1:00 pm to 4:00 pm at Glen Acres Golf and Country Club, 1000 S 112th St, Seattle, WA 98168.
-Please join us and share your favorite memories and stories of Keith.
+Please be advised that the celebration of life event for Keith, originally scheduled for Sunday, March 29th from 1:00 pm to 4:00 pm at Glen Acres Golf and Country Club, has now been cancelled until further notice due to the impending health crisis.
+Please feel free to share your favorite memories and stories of Keith on this site’s tribute page.